RAN’s theory of change is built right into our name. We identify the biggest problems, we find the right targets, and we take action.

 Our corporate targets sure have.

-RAN defies the notion that a small group of people cannot take on the biggest corporations.
-We have the track record to prove the doubters wrong.
+RAN proves that a small group of people can take on the biggest corporations — and win.

 Bank of America had the dubious title of being the number one funder of coal mining.